-Roasted Chickpeas with Salt are the perfect crunchy snack (instead of chips) or to top on your salad as croutons.
+Roasted Chickpeas with Salt – perfect snack or top on salads!

 Roasted Chickpeas with Salt

 - 1 15oz can chickpeas (or garbanzo beans)

 - 1 tablespoon Extra Virgin Olive Oil

 - ½ teaspoon garlic powder optional

 - Preheat the oven to 325 degrees F.